ryan3222/i8086-Visual-Emulator-/README.md

 # i8086-Visual-Emulator-
-a unity 2d interface that visualises in real time the internal state, data flow of the intel 8086 while executing assembly code
+a unity 2d interface that visualises in real time the internal state, data flow of the intel 8086 while executing i8086 assembly code in a virtual machine

--the cpu is emulated/represented by a class containing other components represented also by thier respective data structure/classe
--the interal components such as registers are represnted by a classe, data is held within attributes of the class
+the virtual machine consists of :
+CPU_core module: virtual representation of the execution unit in a form of a class , responsible for memroy allocation and instruction execution , emulates the behaviour of the ALU and BIU
+Memory module: virtual represenation of the RAM, contains data structures in form of USHORTS to hold the ram data, negative values are  stored the same way in i8086..

+the commpiler consists of :

+lexer module: reads the text instruction from the unity 2d interface one by one , and splits them into Tokens parser module: recieves the tokens from the lexer , uses recursive decente methode to performe syntaxical analysisn and the end of every rule, performs semantical analysis if needed...

+the visualiser consists of:
+AnimationGenerator module:  using a pseudo-code language we made , it takes the current instruction and transforms it into code in this language
+AnimationController module: the last layer between that communicates directly with the 2d interface, takes in input code wirtten in language mentioned above , in output makes changes in the interface (such color change of a compnenet, register value change....)

 brief overview of the execution mechanisme: